Keeping your home warm

 If you need help finding a reputable heating engineer, the Buy with Confidence scheme has details of local, reliable plumbers, electricians, builders, gardeners and many more trades, Contact the Consumer Protection team on 0300 123 5015 or visit the Buy with Confidence website.

 If you can't afford the heating repairs, or if you don't have any heating at all, help is available for low income households and people with certain health conditions.
 Visit Help with heating your home for more information.

 Insulate your home

 Insulate your home to save money and keep the heat in.
-Loft insulation can save you up to £315 per year off your fuel bills, and cavity wall insulation up to £225 per year savings.
-Don't forget to draught proof your windows and doors too – that could save you on average £55 per year – it all adds up. if you have a hot water tank, fitting an insulation jacket to it could save you as much as £100 per year.
+Loft insulation can save you up to £250 per year off your fuel bills, and cavity wall insulation up to £280 per year savings.
+Don't forget to draught proof your windows and doors too – that could save you on average £20 per year – it all adds up. if you have a hot water tank, fitting an insulation jacket to it could save you as much as £100 per year.

 Make sure your heating is safe